Joey Bart Player Props: Giants vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.15 team ERA that ranks 14th across all MLB pitching staffs.
+- The Mets' 4.15 team ERA ranks 15th across all league pitching staffs.

-- The Mets surrender the fourth-most home runs in baseball (28 total, 1.5 per game).
+- Mets pitchers combine to surrender the fourth-most home runs in baseball (28 total, 1.5 per game).

-- Senga (2-0) gets the starting nod for the Mets in his fourth start of the season.
-He has a 3.38 ERA in 16 2/3 innings pitched, with 21 strikeouts.
+- Lucchesi makes his first start of the season for the Mets.

-- His most recent time out came in relief on Wednesday when the right-hander tossed 2/3 innings against the Los Angeles Dodgers while allowing hits.
+- The 29-year-old southpaw makes his season debut and pitches for the first time in more than a year.

 © 2023 Data Skrive.
 All rights reserved.